 The cub, known as Alma, witnessed her mother and siblings getting killed by a car in Greenfield.
 When she first arrived at the Kilham Bear Center, Ethan Kilham described her as “serene” with a sad look in her eyes.

 Now, Kilham said, “she’s still a quiet and well-put-together bear.
 She’s pretty good at fending for herself and taking care of her own needs.”

 The rescued cubs start out in a barn, exploring the woods with Kilham nearby and few other humans.
-He mature latina dating, including a post of Alma from late June where she springs up to claw at oak leaves.
+He shares their progress on Instagram, including a post of Alma from late June where she springs up to claw at oak leaves.

 Riley, a black bear cub at the Kilham Bear Center, snacks on an apple.

 Another post shows a cub named Riley grasping an apple with big claws, and noisily munching it.
 The center gets donations of acorns, apples and pears.

 Kilham said Alma hangs out with the dozens of other rescued cubs, including Dutch, who arrived around the same time from Tolland, Massachusetts.